aaronczichon/website/site/src/content/blog/32-remote-teams.md

 I also heard a lot from people that they like to mix and match things here.
 Working 1-2 days from the office and 3-4 days from home.
 That's also fine.

 Especially in Germany, where a constant lack of good people in IT is the norm, we should provide a work environment which fits best for them.
 And usually, these changes don't cost the company much but have a major impact on the productivity of a team.
 In both ways.
 In the office, remote, or hybrid.

+What are your experiences with remote work?
+Or do you want to get in touch with additional information?
+Let me know!